Influence of photometric galaxies redshift distribution in BAO estimation: Methods

 We used \texttt{CoLoRe} \cite{ramirez2022colore} to construct the mocks to validate our results.
 The mocks are the realisations of the given survey if the observed redshift matched the spectroscopic redshift sample of reference.
 We chose the Log-Normal mock type because it is less time-consuming and applicable to $z>0.4$ without problems of non-linearities.
 The DES Collaboration used log-normal mocks from \texttt{FLASK} \cite{xavier2016flask} for model-fitting when using $C_\ell$s, because their N-body simulation mocks from \texttt{MICE} \cite{ferrero2021dark} had replicated structure problems, which is explicitly written in \cite{abbott2022dark}.
 The cosmological model for the mocks' construction is based on Planck 18 \cite{collaboration2020planck} results and \texttt{ANNz2}'s $n_{DES}(z_s)$ (described in \ref{sec:ndes}).
 The simulation has a 1024 grid size and 72 million galaxies for the whole sky.
 The redshift distribution is based on the re-sampled distribution from Eq.~(\ref{eq:n_spec_des}).
 We used the mask \cite{rosell2022dark} available at \href{http://desdr-server.ncsa.illinois.edu/despublic/y3a2_files/baosample/DESY3_LSSBAO_MASK_HPIX4096NEST.fits}{DES Data Management}.

-Lastly, the bias function is based on a best fit result using the DES verification data by \cite{salvador2019measuring} and \cite{crocce2016galaxy}\footnote{This bias function was used to determine the $b(z)$ in the $z_{\rm eff}$ equation.}:
+Lastly, the bias function is based on a best fit result using the DES Science Verification (SV) data by \cite{salvador2019measuring} and \cite{crocce2016galaxy}\footnote{This bias function was used to determine the $b(z)$ in the $z_{\rm eff}$ equation.}:

+We compared the bias function from SV \cite{salvador2019measuring,crocce2016galaxy} \texttt{ANNz2} and our \texttt{ANNz2} output, the difference between the galaxy bias was minimum (see Appendix~\ref{ap:SV_bias}).
 In table \ref{tab:mocks_params}, we show other important \texttt{CoLoRe} parameters for our pipeline. $z_{min}$ and $z_{max}$ are the redshift minimum and maximum values, $N_{grid}$ is the number of grid cells the box is divided, $N_{side}$ which leads to the angular resolution of $0.92$, and the tracer kernel is a Heaviside function.
 The simulations were done in the full and then we cut the sample as the correspondent survey footprint.

 In the end, we got 100 mocks with $\sim 7.8 \times 10^6$ galaxies each.
 We combined the one random mock set available by the DES to construct the mocks random catalog using the same pipeline for the observed set (re-using the collaboration's random sky distribution and resampling to match the redshift distribution).